-Cross-origin resource sharing allows pages on other domains to access the API.
-In order to take advantage of CORS support you’ll have to specifically whitelist each domain you want to grant access, to ensure that no bad actors are calling your API from sites you don’t control.
+Cross-origin resource sharing (CORS) allows pages on other domains to access the API.
+To use CORS, you’ll have to specifically allowlist each domain you want to grant access; this ensures that no bad actors are calling your API from sites you don’t control.

-To whitelist a domain and grant it access to the API, take the following steps.
+Perform the following steps to allowlist a domain and grant it access to the API:

-- Add the domain you want to whitelist to the Trusted Domains list.
-Just enter the domain without the “https://” part.
+- Add the domain you want to allowlist to the Trusted Domains list.
+Just enter the domain without the https:// part.

-CORS has the concept of “pre-flighted requests” which involves the browser making an initial request to see if it has authorization and then the actual request if everything checks out.
+CORS leverages the concept of “pre-flighted requests.”
+This involves the browser making an initial request to see if it has authorization, followed by the actual request if everything checks out.
 Pre-flighted requests are suboptimal because they essentially double up the requests you have to make.

 - Pass the access token in the access_token querystring rather than the authorization header.
 If you do this, leave out the “Bearer” part of the access token.

 - GET requests that contain the access token in the querystring should avoid pre-flight requests.

 - When you make a POST request you cannot set the content type to

 application/json or else it will trigger a pre-flight request.
 If you want to post JSON, you can set your content type to text/plain and the API will assume it’s